atanas-zlatev-98/Braga-Luxury-Watches/README.md

 /* Same is for the Brands -
 const filteredData = data.filter(product => product.brand.includes('Rolex'));
 Checks if the product brand contains 'Rolex', and then stores all the products with brand 'Rolex' in filteredData. */

+/* Even if i had other products like jewelry, bags, etc i would have used the same filter method */

 ***Parts of the Website that do no work, or do not work properly***